-The Santa Cruz is a brand new model for 2022.
-It has an interesting look, with a front that resembles an SUV and a back end that's similar to the bed of a pickup truck.
-The Sant Cruz is easy to handle and not too big, so it should appeal to those who like having vehicles that are versatile but not cumbersome.
+The 2022 Santa Cruz is a brand new design.
+It flaunts an interesting look, with a front that resembles an SUV and a back end that's similar to the cargo bed of a pickup truck.
+The Sant Cruz is easy to maneuver and not too big, so it should appeal to those who like having vehicles that are versatile but not cumbersome.
 Hyundai calls the Santa Cruz a Sport Adventure Vehicle, but most people would consider it to be a compact pickup truck.
 It comes with a comfortable cabin and plenty of convenient features, along with a competitive starting price.

 These trims run on the same type of engine, which is a 2.5-liter version with four cylinders.
 It's able to generate 191 horsepower and 181 pound-feet of torque.
 This is a decent amount of capability that should please most drivers.
 Hyundai has given the SE and SEL front-wheel drive, though all-wheel drive is optional on both trims.
 It may be a good idea to get all-wheel drive if anyone predicts having to occasionally deal with snowy, icy, muddy, or otherwise slippery conditions.

-One advantage of having an SEL trim is that it has a proximity key entry system.
-With this program, the vehicle can sense the presence of the key fob.
+Perhaps one of the biggest advantages of having an SEL trim is its proximity key entry system - where the truck can sense the presence of the key fob.
 When it's within a few feet of the truck, the driver just needs to touch the door handle to unlock it.
-In addition, there's push-button start.
-With the SE, someone would need to physically press the unlock button on the key fob to enter the cabin, and the key would have to be put in the ignition to start the engine.
+Plus, there's push-button start.
+With the SE, one would need to physically press the unlock button on the key fob to enter the cabin, and the key would have to be inserted into the ignition to start the engine.

 On the exterior of the SEL, there are heated side mirrors with LED turn-signal indicators.
 The SE just has traditional side mirrors without any of those extra features.
 The SEL can be upgraded with LEDs in the truck bed, a power sunroof, a tonneau cover, and a utility track rail and cleat system for the bed.
 Unfortunately, these are not available on the SE.